PeruData/ENAHO/README.md

     Step 1.
 Retrieve raw data from INEI's official webpage using the program "Scrap Enaho.py" [requires Python 3] \
     Step 2.
 Clean raw data using the program "data creator.do" [requires Stata]

-Step 1's output can be downloaded [here](https://www.dropbox.com/sh/qvrws0dhshphcx6/AACOtIi1CXRA615O6L0n1QKYa?dl=0).
+Output from Step 1 or Step 2  can be downloaded [here](https://www.dropbox.com/sh/qvrws0dhshphcx6/AACOtIi1CXRA615O6L0n1QKYa?dl=0).

 Information available from the authors at sebastiansardonbisso@gmail.com.
 Suggestions are welcome.